 In recent years the size of the faculty has decreased, but the number and size of committees and subcommittees as well as the number of departments and programs have remained the same or increased.
 As a result, half of all faculty members are currently serving either on an all-College committee or as the chair of a department or program.
 Despite well-intended policies aimed at preventing overwork, it is not uncommon for faculty to serve as a department chair and on an all-College committee (including Faculty Personnel Committee) simultaneously, or to serve on two different all-College committees in back-to-back years.
-In the past, the college has deemed such workloads unsustainable and established policies to prevent them from becoming commonplace (Dickinson Academic Handbook, Chapter 3).
-These policies have failed.
+In the past, the College has deemed such workloads unsustainable and established recommendations to prevent them from becoming commonplace (Dickinson Academic Handbook, Chapter 3).
+These recommendations have failed.

 Committees.
-In listening sessions, colleagues reflected on the increased number of all-College, divisional, and department committees, advisory committees, steering committees, task forces and working groups, and safety committees as well as other leadership roles.
+In listening sessions, colleagues reflected on the increased number of all-College committees, divisional and department committees, advisory committees, steering committees, task forces and working groups, and safety committees as well as other leadership roles.
 The size and complexity of some committees have increased, as have the number of subcommittees.
 With the reduced size of the faculty there are fewer faculty to do important service work.
-Currently 1 in 4 faculty serve on an all-College committee.
-This poses challenges for the system of shared governance that faculty and the college deeply value.
+Currently a quarter of faculty serve on an all-College committee.
+This poses challenges for the system of shared governance that faculty and the College deeply value.
 For example, in recent years, the Nominations Committee has found it difficult to identify enough faculty available to serve on all-College committees.
-In order to run elections, that committee must often set aside academic handbook recommendations designed to prevent excessive service, e.g. that faculty should not, whenever possible, be nominated for all-College service when they are serving as chair of an academic department or program or have had recent all-College or faculty committee service.
+In order to run elections, that committee must often set aside academic handbook recommendations designed to prevent excessive service as mentioned above.
 It is even more difficult to track and manage service at the department level or on advisory, steering, and safety committees.
 Within departments and programs, or across campus, faculty may be assigned to these roles or seek them out based on their skills and interests.
 There is no centralized database of this service, and departments have their own cultures and norms regarding service loads.
-Service is reported in faculty professional activities statements and discussed as an important part of the review process, yet institutionalized forms of service outside the all-College committees remain a potential source of significant workload inequity.
+Service is reported in faculty professional activities statements and discussed as an important part of the review process, yet institutionalized forms of service outside the all-College committees remain a source of significant workload inequity.

 Chairing of departments and programs.
 Colleagues at listening sessions voiced concern, too, about the sheer increase, and the increasing complexity, of chairs' duties.
-Over time the College has added departments, programs, minors, and certificates, e.g. Data Analytics, Food Studies, Health Studies, and Neuroscience, among others.
+Over time the College has added departments, programs, minors, and certificates, (e.g. Data Analytics, Food Studies, Health Studies, and Neuroscience, among others).
 This has increased the number of faculty chair (or advisory) positions on campus.
-As a result, there are currently over 45 faculty, almost 1 in 4 faculty, serving as chair of an academic unit.
-Especially but not exclusively since the pandemic, the role of chairs has become increasingly complex.
-Sources of this complexity include new and changing student support needs, tenure line losses and faculty retention challenges that increase demand on remaining faculty and imperil departmental equity, and the difficulties of scheduling and distributing teaching assignments fairly in the College's ever more crowded academic schedule (see Section V: Recommendations for Adjacent Structural Reforms).
+As a result, there are currently over 45 faculty, almost a quarter of all faculty, serving as chair of an academic unit.
+Especially, but not exclusively, since the pandemic, the role of chairs has become increasingly complex.
+Sources of this complexity include new and changing student support needs, tenure line losses and faculty retention challenges that increase demand on remaining faculty and imperil departmental equity, and the difficulties of scheduling and distributing teaching assignments fairly in the College's ever more crowded academic schedule (see Section V: Recommendations for Additional Structural Reforms).

-It is important to note that committee and chairing workloads are often even higher when faculty are affiliated with multiple departments and programs.
+It is important to note that committee and chair workloads are often even higher when faculty are affiliated with multiple departments and programs.
 This is also the case in smaller departments, where faculty may chair for a significant portion of their careers at Dickinson.